 The Crimson Historical Review is composed of undergraduate students at the University of Alabama who are passionate about history, academic writing, and publishing.
-The board is advised by faculty editor Dr. Margaret Peacock.
+The board is advised by faculty editor Dr. Matthew Lockwood.
 Interested in becoming a staff member?
 Undergraduate students at the University of Alabama are invited to contact crimsonhistorical@ua.edu.

 Faculty Editor

-Dr. Margaret Peacock is an Associate Professor of History and the Director of Undergraduate Studies in the Department of History at the University of Alabama.
-She completed her Ph.D. in Russian history at the University of Texas – Austin and her master’s degree at UNC-Chapel Hill.
-She has written a couple of books and many articles.
-Her areas of research are in the history of propaganda, semiotics, and Soviet interactions with the Middle East.
-She can be contacted at mepeacock@ua.edu.
+Dr. Matthew Lockwood is an Associate Professor of History in the Department of History at the University of Alabama.
+He completed his Ph.D. in British history at Yale University.
+He has written many books on British Empire and Immigration.
+His areas of research cover comparative legal history, history of crime and violence, and state formation.
+He can be contacted at mhlockwood@ua.edu.

 Editor-in-Chief